 Books and journal articles can be borrowed from other Colorado libraries.
+Journal articles are loaned and borrowed from other medical libraries.

-Library/DatabaseTraining
+Library/Database Training

-Classroom training is conducted by the information specialist, and individual/reference assistance is available during library hours.
+Classroom training is conducted by the information specialist, and individual/reference assistance is available during library hours via phone, email and in person.